medcomdk/MedCom-FHIR-Communication/docs/assets/documents/FHIRMessages_NetworkEnvelopes_EN.md

 - Name
 - Version

-MedCom's FHIR-messages **SHALL** be handled like all other messages in VANSenvelope by  base64-encoding the message in the element "VANSEnvelope/Message/Data/"
+MedCom's FHIR messages **SHALL** be handled like all other messages in VANSenvelope by  base64-encoding the message in the element "VANSEnvelope/Message/Data/"

 In the Transport element, "VANSEnvelope/Message/MetaInformation/Transport", the "TransformMessage" element is handled as usual, while "ServiceTag" with the attribute name = "MCM:MIME" **SHALL** be specified with one of the following values:

 - application/fhir+xml
 - application/fhir+json

-depending on the format in which the FHIR-message is formatted.
+depending on the format the FHIR message is formatted.

 ---

 #### Format

-Format **SHALL** be the same as "Standard type" in MedCom's Standards Directory and **SHALL** be defined for all FHIR-standards as "HL7".
+Format **SHALL** be the same as "Standard type" in MedCom's Standards Directory and **SHALL** be defined for all FHIR standards as "HL7".

 ---

 #### Name

-Name **SHALL** be the same as "Type nr." in MedCom's Standards Directory and will thus vary from messagetype to messagetype.
-Name **SHALL** be prefixed with MCM: and will otherwise be able to be postfixed with statistical variants of a given messagetype.
+Name **SHALL** be the same as "Type nr." in MedCom's Standards Directory and will thus vary from message type to message type.
+Name **SHALL** be prefixed with MCM: and will otherwise be able to be postfixed with statistical variants of a given message type.
 Known from GGOP, this outcome space can e.g. be GGOP1, GGOP2 and GGOP3.
-Similar constructions will occur as long as FHIR-messages are transported in the VANSenvelope.
+Similar constructions will occur as long as FHIR messages are transported in the VANSenvelope.

 ---